lcardito/tech-notes/simple_snitch/README.md

 # Simple Snitch

 Snitch is how Cassandra does request routing.

+> A snitch determines which datacenters and racks nodes belong to.
+> They inform Cassandra about the network topology so that requests are routed efficiently and allows Cassandra to distribute replicas by grouping machines into datacenters and racks

-* **SimpleSnitch**: Single DC, development env
+* [**SimpleSnitch**](https://docs.datastax.com/en/cassandra/3.0/cassandra/architecture/archSnitchSimple.html): Single DC, development env
-* **GossipingPropertyFileSnitch**: Gossip protocol.
+* [**GossipingPropertyFileSnitch**](https://docs.datastax.com/en/cassandra/3.0/cassandra/architecture/archsnitchGossipPF.html): Gossip protocol.
 A property file in the node tells to the cluster where the node is.
 It's used to distinguish racks, DCs.
 * **PropertyFileSnitch**: Entire topology in one property file
 * **CloudSnitches**